What is GarageBand on Mac?

 Share your music with the world

-Use the links on the left to see information about the GarageBand interface (“at a glance”), how to connect music equipment, work with GarageBand projects or tracks, and other topics.
+The following topics provide information about the GarageBand interface, how to connect music equipment, how to work with GarageBand projects, and more.